mathiasrw/rexreplace/README.md

 So even though the speed evolves very differently, there is only little practical use of the focus on speed for most use cases.
 Replacing in 10000 small files?
 Use RexReplace and go get a cup of coffee - or spend half an hour getting `sed` to work as you want it to and enjoy the thrilling few seconds it takes to do its magic.

-Please note that speeds might look very different when files get as large as the memory avaiable.
+Please note that speeds might look very different when files get as large as the memory available.

 ## Rumours